convexengineering/publications-raw/README.md

 # SM_thesis
-Master's thesis on SP aircraft and all its awesomeness.
+Master's thesis on the awesomeness of GP.